-The aim of my research is to identify genetic and epigenetic factors implicated in the development of psychiatric disorders.
+Thus the aim of our research is to identify epigenetic factors associated with the development of psychiatric disorders.

 - Molecular mechanisms of cannabis exposure risk in patients with psychosis.